-2.8.1 Integrated Pollution Prevention and Control Directive
+Integrated Pollution Prevention and Control Directive

-Emissions reduction investment on the NTS is driven by the Environment Permitting Regulations (2010) in England and Wales and by the Pollution Prevention Control (PPC) regime in Scotland; these regulations are in place to comply with the European Integrated Pollution Prevention and Control Directive (IPPC Directive) 1999 and for ease, the two UK regulations are now referred to together as the IPPC Directive throughout this document.
-The IPPC Directive is enforced by the competent authority in England and Wales by the Environment Agency (EA) and the Pollution Prevention and Control Regulations (2000) are enforced in Scotland by the Scottish Environment Protection Agency (SEPA).
+Emissions reduction investment on the NTS is driven by the Environment Permitting Regulations (2010) in England and Wales and by the Pollution Prevention Control (PPC) regime in Scotland; these regulations were put in place to comply with the European Integrated Pollution Prevention and Control Directive (IPPC Directive) 1999.
+It should be noted that the IPPC Directive was recast into the Industrial Emissions Directive ("IED") (please see the Industrial Emissions Directive section below) and therefore both the Environment Permitting Regulations and Pollution Prevention Control were amended in 2012 as a result.

 The IPPC Directive aims to achieve a high level of environmental protection through integrated prevention and control of the pollution arising from a wide range of industrial and agricultural activities.
-This legislation was designed to prevent/reduce emissions to air, land and water; noise, odour and vibration; production of waste and environmental incidents.
+The legislation was designed to prevent/reduce emissions to air, land and water; noise, odour and vibration; production of waste and environmental incidents.
 Also, energy should be conserved and allowance made for site remediation as necessary.
 This was to help resolve environmental problems, such as pollution of air and water, climate change, soil contamination and negative impacts of waste and move the EU closer to sustainable patterns of production.

-National Grid NTS's compressor stations are currently permitted and regulated, on an individual basis, under the IPPC Directive.
-Permits must be obtained for required installations and operation of the installations must comply with these permits, including compliant emissions with the Emission Limit Values7 (ELVs) based on Best Available Techniques (BAT).
+National Grid's compressor stations are currently permitted and regulated, on an individual basis, under the IPPC Directive.
+Permits must be obtained for required installations and operation of the installations must comply with these permits, including compliant emissions with the Emission Limit Values27 (ELVs) based on Best Available Techniques (BAT).